Tianennnn/Process_Manager/README.md

   456: /home/user/CSC/foo
   Total background jobs: 2
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this case, there are 2 background jobs both running the program "foo", the first one has process ID 123 and the second one has 456.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this case, there are 2 background jobs, both running the program "foo", the first one has process ID 123 and the second one has 456.

 - **bgkill \<pid\>:**  PMan will send the "terminate" signal to the job with the given process id, pid, to terminate that job. e.g.,
 ```diff